 Examples of Small Bay Industrial Real Estate Assets on the Kay Properties Online Marketplace at www.kpi1031.com

-The Kay Properties online marketplace located at www.kpi1031.com includes multiple examples of small bay industrial Delaware Statutory Trust properties for 1031 exchange and direct cash investors.
+The Kay Properties online marketplace located at www.kpi1031.com includes multiple examples of small bay industrial Delaware Statutory Trust properties for 1031 exchange and direct cash investors from multiple DST sponsor companies.
+One of these is the:

 Investment Summary: